sushanthm8/Movie-Recommender/README.md

 # Movie-Recommender

-Recommend codes given ratings and genres.
+Recommend movies given ratings and genres.
 Using cosine similarity.